ross8alex/MarkdownTextEditor/README.md

 }
 ```

+> [!IMPORTANT]
-Notice the NSRegularExpression is instantiated **once**.
+> Notice the NSRegularExpression is instantiated **once**.
 It should not be recreated every time the view is redrawn.
 This [helps performance](https://stackoverflow.com/questions/41705728/optimize-nsregularexpression-performance).

 ## Presets